Cymraeg

 • rooted in critical thinking

-There are opportunities for children and young people, schools, parents and carers and businesses in Wales to get involved.
+There were opportunities for children and young people, schools, parents and carers and businesses in Wales to get involved.

-For this campaign, our focus will be on artificial intelligence (AI), exploring how:
+For this campaign, our focus was on artificial intelligence (AI), exploring how:

 • it shapes our online experiences